benmvp/slides/md/2016-es6-developer-week.md

 - Here's the complete structure of ES6 classes
 - I really like the new syntax & try to use it all the time
 - But there seems to be a lot of folks in the community who don't like them
-- They prefer to still use the class factories provided by their library
+- They prefer to still use the class factories **[NEXT]** provided by their favorite library
 - This because classes as defined by ES6 spec are incomplete
-- Despite deficiencies, I still feel classes are worthwhile
+- But despite deficiencies, I still feel classes are worthwhile
 - It's clear that there was a need to make them easier because every library has its own abstraction
-- Class syntax provides a standard that we can then improve on
+- Class syntax provides a single standard that we can then improve on

 /////